patrickfuchs/buildH/README.md

 ## Further documentation

-Some more documentation can be found in the directory `doc` :
+Some more documentation can be found in the directory `docs` :

 - Validation of buildH;
 - The geometric algorithm on how H are rebuilt.